sourcegraph/handbook/content/departments/engineering/dev/career-development/framework.md

 ## Successful engineers at Sourcegraph

-In order to make the level descriptions below a bit more tangle, we also have the following document: [Successful engineers at Sourcegraph](./successful-engineers.md).
+In order to make the level descriptions below a bit more tangible, we also have the following document: [Successful engineers at Sourcegraph](./successful-engineers.md).

-The goal of that document is to drive home that point that the ladder is not a series of checkboxes to be checked-off sequentially.
-There are many different ways to have impact across multiple levels here.

 ## When do I get promoted?